Objectivity of classical quantum stochastic processes: Introduction

-By the Kolmogorov extension theorem \cite{Kolmogorov}, any family of consistent joint probability distributions uniquely defines a stochastic process.
-This makes the sequence of measured results effectively indistinguishable from the sampling of a randomly chosen trajectory (the realization of the stochastic process), and thus, the quantum stochastic process is transmuted into the \textit{classical quantum process}.
-However, typically this is not the case, because probability distributions $P_n$ describing quantum measurements violate KC in general \cite{Milz_Quantum20,Milz_PRXQ21}, and fulfill it only under distinct conditions \cite{Smirne_QST19,Strasberg_PRA19,Milz_PRX20,Szankowski_PRA21,Sakuldee_PRA21,Lonigro_Frontiers2022}.
-One widely discussed \cite{Smirne_QST19,Strasberg_PRA19,Milz_PRX20} example is that of a Markovian open system, i.e., a system for which one assumes that $P_n$ can be parameterized with \textit{quantum regression formula}~\cite{Lonigro_JPA22,Lonigro_PRA22}.
-In such a case, the KC condition is translated into the constraint placed onto the assumed CP-divisible map representing the dynamical law; in principle, this condition could be satisfied by some physical system.
-Another example was identified in a chaotic system~\cite{Strasberg_PRA23,Strasberg_SciPost23,Strasberg_arXiv23_2} where it was shown that measurements of sufficiently `slow and coarse-grained' observables satisfy the KC condition.
-Here, we will restate the problem of consistency using the formalism that allows for a unified treatment of these examples, as well as introduction of new ones.
-Overall, the rule of thumb is that KC is satisfied for measurements of observables in systems that are macroscopic, chaotic, subjected to the specific kind of decoherence, or a combination of the above.
-On the other hand, except for a handful of trivial examples, observables of microscopic, largely isolated and integrable quantum system will almost always violate KC.
+Here, we restate the problem of consistency using the formalism that allows for a unified treatment of these examples, as well as introduction of new ones.
+Overall, the rule of thumb is that KC is satisfied for measurements of observables in systems that are macroscopic, chaotic, subjected to the specific kind of decoherence, or a combination of these factors.
+Conversly, except for a handful of trivial examples, observables of microscopic, largely isolated, and integrable quantum system will almost always violate KC.

+Therefore, in the special event when $\{P_n\}_{n=1}^\infty$ is consistent, the sequence of results witnessed by the classical observer can be modeled with a stochastic process.
+This means an observer performing the sequential quantum measurement of the observable represented by Hermitian operator $\hat F$ cannot distinguish their results from the sequential sampling of trajectory $f(t)$ that realizes the stochastic process $F(t)$.

+Given this, one is compelled to pose the following question: can this trajectory picture be applied in contexts other than measurements performed by a classical observer?
+Can these trajectories be considered \textit{objective} entities?
+Answering such questions is challenging.
+In quantum mechanics, the classical observer occupies a special role, distinct from the rest of the quantum world, because in the standard formulation the measurement process is exempted from the ordinary dynamical laws of quantum systems.
+Consequently, it is generally assumed that the observer's perception of the measured system is a product of the measurement itself, and thus is inherently subjective.

+To consider whether a given picture seen by the classical observer could be more than just subjective, it is necessary to compare their perceptions with the perceptions of \textit{non-classical observes} residing outside the measurement context.
+This poses significant conceptual challenge: to make such a comparison meaningful, one must first quantify the perceptions of non-classical observer and then find a way to place the measurement and non-measurement contexts on equal footing.